dnndev/xmp-docs/form-controls/validate-regular-expression.md

 summary: >-
   The Validate tag whose type is set to "regex" is referred to as a Regular Expression Validator and is used to ensure the value of the target control matches the specified regular expression pattern.
+This can be used, for example, to ensure a phone number matches the format you specify or that an email address is properly formatted.
 keywords:
   - validate
   - type="